bi-labor/es-mssql/docs/exercise2.md

 1. Using Docker
 1. Or installing them on your machine.

-Chose the option best suited for you.
-(In university computer laboratories use the Docker option.)
+In university computer laboratories use the Docker option.
+Otherwise chose the option best suited for you.

 ## Option 1: Start _Elasticsearch_ and _Kibana_ using Docker